aeldelaney/crick-crack-the-krakens-back/README.md

     - The creature is some unknown entity either created by the people on the base or discovered and experimented on -- who knows.
 Either way, it's been set loose.
     - It lurks around the base, moving slowly from area to area.
 If the creature is getting close to the player, they begin to notice signs of its presence: sounds, increasing anxiety levels
     - The creature is attracted by sound.
 If the player is over the sound threshold for more than [NUMBER OF SECONDS] seconds, then it is attracted
-    - When the creature is close, it can hear sound from any kind movement the player makes -- unless the player is holding their breath
     - The creature moves slower than the player, so to get away, the player must run far enough away such that their normal movements no longer alert the creature of their presence
+    - When the creature is too close, however, it can hear sound from any kind movement the player makes -- unless the player is holding their breath
+    - The player must complete Quick Time Events to escape the creature once it gets too close
+      - holding their breath
+      - staying still to avoid increased heart rate etc

 ### Main Puzzles
 1. Find some document that tells you where x tool is
 2. See some code somewhere that let's you unlock keypad
-3. Fix a light to unlock area/object but player has to be careful in order to not alert the Kraken
+3. Generator with a little bit of juice left needed to unlock area/object but player has to be careful in order to not alert the Kraken since it lights up when used/makes noise
 4. (additional if making a secondary enemy) Find a noise maker somehow to distract the indoor creature so they can open the door to leave (opening the door makes too much noise for too long to escape otherwise)